narendrakumawat/NodeChatApplication/README.md

     nodemon index.js

- See the working demo at <http://188.166.84.159:3100/> password is <makerparty>.
+ See the working demo at <http://188.166.84.159:3100/> password is 'makerparty'.
 Share this address to your friend and start chatting.